microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 ![View code button.](../../img/view-code.png)

-When prompted, select your preferred client SDK and programming language.
+When prompted, select your preferred client SDK (e.g. *Microsoft Agent Framework*) and programming language (e.g. *Python*).
 Once the new file is created, save the file to your workspace.

 ## Step 2: View the Code